 Dr. Tammie Walker, Director of the School of Music and Professor of Piano, is a graduate of the University of Illinois at Urbana-Champaign, where she earned the Master of Music and Doctor of Musical Arts degrees as a student of Ian Hobson.
 She became Director and joined the UI School of Music faculty in July 2019.

-A Wisconsin native, Dr. Walker's early training was with Penelope Cecchini and Frances Karp in Wisconsin.
+A Wisconsin native, Dr. Walker's early training was with Penelope Cecchini (UW-Eau Claire) and Frances Karp (Madison, WI).
 An active solo and collaborative pianist, Dr. Walker has performed in hundreds of concerts throughout the continental U.S., Hawaii, western Europe, and South Korea.
 Highlights include a residency in Yangon, Myanmar, a recital and teaching tour in Seoul, an appearance as the Conference Artist for the Wisconsin State Music Teachers Association convention, solo recitals and lecture-recitals in Pennsylvania, Indiana, Georgia and West Virginia, and concerto performances of the Shostakovich Concerto No. 1, the Grieg Concerto and the Rachmaninoff Rhapsody on a Theme of Paganini.

 Walker is an active clinician, lecture-recitalist and masterclass teacher, including presentations at regional and national conferences and several virtual international invitations.
 She is also in demand as an adjudicator, having served on international juries in Atlanta and Las Vegas and at many competitions throughout the Midwest.
 She held various leadership roles with the MTNA competitions at the state and regional level for 15 years.

 An interview with Dr. Walker was published in the January 2006 issue of The Piano journal in Korea, and she was featured in a 2007 article in International Piano magazine.
 Her article entitled "The Status of the BM-Piano Performance Degree" was published in the April/May 2008 issue of the American Music Teacher journal.
 In 2005 she collaborated on an arrangement of the Largo from Beethoven's Piano Concerto No. 1, arranged for alto flute and piano (Progress Press, Chicago) which was premiered at the NFA Convention in the US and in London, England.
 Her collaborative CD with trumpeter Bruce Briney, Time Passages, was reviewed favorably internationally.